With God, the Impossible

 the fire by night.
 And the children

-born in the wilderness during this
+born in the wilderness during this time grew up without thinking that

 such visible